bartr/heartbeat/README.md

 - Deploy as a pod, via Helm or via GitOps
 - Deploy it and forget it - your `single pane of glass` will alert you to any problems

-TinyBench is also fast.
+Heartbeat is also fast.
 Really fast!

 - 64K and less results are measured in micro-seconds
 - A 1MB result takes < 5ms
 - A 1GB result takes < 4s
-  - TinyBench is designed for `small payloads` but, we figured, why not test to 1GB?
+  - Heartbeat is designed for `small payloads` but, we figured, why not test to 1GB?
-- TinyBench is so fast that we turned logging off by default
+- Heartbeat is so fast that we turned logging off by default
-  - Your `single pane of glass` will tell you if TinyBench goes down
+  - Your `single pane of glass` will tell you if Heartbeat goes down
     - Centralized monitoring of the edge!
   - This also lightens the load on your k8s cluster by not generating extra logs to parse and forward
-  - You can turn it on with `--log` and TinyBench will write to stdout (tab delimited)
+  - You can turn it on with `--log` and Heartbeat will write to stdout (tab delimited)

-TinyBench is reliable
+Heartbeat is reliable

 - We have already run over ~~100M~~ ~~5000M~~ 1B requests (mixture of 1K, 64K and 1MB) on a mixture of k8s clusters with zero errors!
 - While not intended for this load, we are able to provide 10K RPS reliably with < 2ms degredation at 1MB
   - In 10MB of ram!

-TinyBench is configurable
+Heartbeat is configurable

 - One of the problems, especially on the edge, is network packet fragmentation
 - Tiny bench allows you to configure the result to the byte, so you can easily test edge cases
   - You have to do the http overhead math - at least for now

-TinyBench supports a `single pane of glass`
+Heartbeat supports a `single pane of glass`

-- Easily integrate TinyBench with [WebValidate](https://github.com/microsoft/webvalidate) for single pane of glass via logs and metrics
+- Easily integrate Heartbeat with [WebValidate](https://github.com/microsoft/webvalidate) for single pane of glass via logs and metrics
-  - This is how we run TinyBench every day
+  - This is how we run Heartbeat every day
 - We use `Fluent Bit` and `Prometheus`
-  - Any tool that can make http requests will work, so TinyBench likely `drops right in`
+  - Any tool that can make http requests will work, so Heartbeat likely `drops right in`

 Probes

 - For simplicity, we don't provide a dedicated ready or health probe
-- We use `/tinybench/1`
+- We use `/heartbeat/1`

 Testing Uploads

-- You can test upload speed by POSTing to /tinybench/1
+- You can test upload speed by POSTing to /heartbeat/1
   - Payload doesn't matter as we read it and throw it away

-### Try TinyBench
+### Try Heartbeat

 From a bash shell